Aesgeroth/DeepSea/Arena (Moon Key Upgrades).md

 # Note: To upgrade your moon key in stages 6-9, you must first consume a black rune.
 Having a level 6 moon key but eating a level 7 yellow or teal rune will not upgrade your moon key.
 After they have been upgraded with a black rune you may attempt to reroll or modify it with any of the 3 rune types.

-# Note: Entering arena level 9 seems to require your hero to have 30 million hp or damage.
+# Note: Entering arena level 9 seems to require your hero to have at least 30 million hp or damage.

 The prices for boss summons are as follows.